RDFLib/rdflib/docs/rdf_terms.rst

 Literals
 ========

-Literals are the attribute values in RDF, for instance, a person's name, the date of birth, height, etc. Literals can have a data-type (i.e. this is a double) or a language tag (this label is in english).
+Literals are the attribute values in RDF, for instance, a person's name, the date of birth, height, etc. Literals can have a data-type (i.e. this is a double) or a language tag (this label is in English).

 .. autoclass:: rdflib.term.Literal
     :noindex: